XingyuZhang2018/HoloGrad.jl/README.md

-# qgh
+# Dynamic Hologram Generation with Automatic Differentiation

 [![Build Status](https://github.com/XingyuZhang2018/qgh/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/XingyuZhang2018/qgh.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![codecov](https://codecov.io/gh/XingyuZhang2018/qgh/graph/badge.svg?token=jCbMe1oSPj)](https://codecov.io/gh/XingyuZhang2018/qgh)

-This is a Julia project for quantum graph homology.
+This is a Julia project to evolute the hologram using gradient.

+## Overview
+There are four main parts in this project:
+- `src/`: the source code of the project
+- `example/`: the example of the butterfly graph
+- `project/`: the plots of all the results in paper [Dynamic Hologram Generation with Automatic Differentiation](https://arxiv.org/abs/...)
+- `benchmark/`: the benchmark of the project with CPU and GPU acceleration

 ## Installation
 ```shell